Damian96/web-page-canvas/README.md

-# Web Page Annotator
+# Web Page Canvas
-An chrome extension for annotating web pages.
+A chrome extension that helps you draw on your current webpage.